-Why Dual Agency Can Cost Buyers Money in Mexican Real Estate
+Why Dual Agency Can Cost Buyers Money in Mexico (And How to Protect Yourself)

 - Erick Olson

 Buying real estate is one of the most significant financial decisions a person will ever make.
-Yet many buyers — especially international buyers — do not fully understand how representation works in Mexico or how dual agency can directly impact the price they pay.
+Yet many buyers — especially international buyers — don’t fully understand how representation works in Mexico… or how dual agency can quietly cost them thousands of dollars.

-Dual agency occurs when the same real estate agent represents both the buyer and the seller in the same transaction.
+Dual agency—where a single real estate agent represents both the buyer and the seller—is legal and very common in Mexico.
 While it may appear efficient on the surface, it often creates conflicts of interest that can quietly cost buyers real money.

 What Dual Agency Really Means